NYULibraries/sdr-documentation/curate/index-records-solr.md

 ## Index to Staging

-1. SSH into staging instance and cd into current deployment:
+1. SSH into staging Rails instance and cd into current deployment:
     ``` sh
     cd ~/nyu_geoblacklight/current
     ```